 - Results from the Gravity Probe B experiment and their implications for various theoretical approaches to unification.
 Many of these results can be understood in terms of gravito-electromagnetism, a formulation of Einstein’s theory for weak fields and low velocities that is closely analogous to Maxwell’s theory (see illustration at top of page).

 - Extra dimensions as a framework for unification.
 These might manifest themselves through variation of fundamental “constants” like rest mass, or through seemingly acausal effects in laboratory experiments.
-I have just published a new book on this subject (2018; cover at right.
+I recently co-authored a book on this subject (2018; cover at right.
 Reviewed by Phillip Helbig in The Observatory)

 - A new way to visualize the interiors of spinning black holes through mathematical quantities known as curvature invariants (see preprint or published paper)